AceIDE/editor/readme.txt

 === AceIDE ===
-Contributors: WPsites, Thomas Wieczorek, shanept
+Contributors: shanept, WPsites, Thomas Wieczorek
 Tags: code, theme editor, plugin editor, code editor Requires at least: 3.0
-Tested up to: 4.5.3
+Tested up to: 4.6
-Stable tag: 2.5.0
+Stable tag: 2.5.1

 A fork of the WPide project, AceIDE is a code editor with the long term goal of becoming the ultimate environment to develop themes and plugins.